 The application deadline for chapter awards is May 15 at 11:45 PM ET.
 Chapter Presidents and Secretaries can apply for President’s Special Achievement Awards and the Herbert L. Brown Most Outstanding Chapter HERE.
 The Outstanding Chapter Adviser Award application can be accessed HERE.
 For questions related to the chapter awards application and review process, please contact International Headquarters at 317-573-5420.

-The Grand Chapter of Phi Sigma Kappa is looking to recognize outstanding accomplishments of undergraduate chapters through the annual awards application.
-Applying for chapter awards can feel overwhelming and can sometimes even seem impossible to complete in addition to finishing up the semester strong.
+The Grand Chapter of Phi Sigma Kappa recognizes undergraduate chapters’ outstanding accomplishments through the annual awards application.
+Applying for chapter awards can feel overwhelming and can sometimes even seem impossible to complete and finish up the semester strong.
 Below are five tips to help make the application process feel less daunting, as the potential reward is definitely worth it.

-Since only the President or Secretary can fill out the awards application, it is a good idea to delegate sections of the application to brothers in the chapter.
+Since only the President or Secretary can fill out the awards application, it is good to delegate sections of the application to brothers in the chapter.

-There are certain parts of the awards application that can be delegated to specific chairmen: philanthropy, community service, scholarship, recruitment, risk management.
+Certain parts of the awards application can be delegated to specific chairmen: philanthropy, community service, scholarship, recruitment, risk management.
 These specific chairmen should more easily be able to obtain the information that is being requested.
 Those chairmen should compile the information and send it to the officer who will complete the application.

 Allocate enough time